NVIDIA/workbench-example-agentic-rag/README.md

 #### Using Self-Hosted Endpoints

-You can configure any or all pipeline components (Router, Generator, Retrieval, Hallucination Check, Answer Check) to use self-hosted endpoints independently.
-This means you can mix and match between hosted and self-hosted components based on your needs.
-The application includes built-in GPU compatibility checking to help you select appropriate models for your hardware configuration.
+You can configure pipeline components (Router, Generator, Retrieval, Hallucination Check, Answer Check) separately to use either an endpoint or a self-hosted NIM, as well as selecting different models.
+In otherwords, you can mix and match between hosted and self-hosted components based on your needs.
+The application includes built-in GPU compatibility checking **for the remote host GPUs** to help you select appropriate models for that hardware configuration.

-Prerequisites:
+Prerequisites for the remote GPU:
 * NVIDIA GPU(s) with appropriate VRAM
 * Ubuntu 22.04 or later with latest NVIDIA drivers
 * Docker and NVIDIA Container Toolkit